About Camp Molly

 Mackenzie Henry

-Mackenzie Henry is a Fire Investigator with the Office of the Fire Marshal and a dedicated Volunteer Firefighter with the Sundridge- Strong Fire Department, where she has served for nearly five years.
+Mackenzie Henry is a Fire Investigator with the Office of the Fire Marshal and was Volunteer Firefighter with the Sundridge- Strong Fire Department, where she has served for nearly five years.
 Mackenzie has worked in government for eight years, gaining extensive experience in public safety, emergency response, and incident management.
 In 2023, Mackenzie became involved with Camp Molly as a platoon captain, instructor and has since joined the Board as Secretary, helping to mentor and inspire the new generations of females in the fire and emergency services.
 Outside of work, Mackenzie enjoys hiking and camping, and spending time with family and friends.

 Treasurer